scala-phase/scalathon/2012/training.md

 you will build from the ground up using Play 2.0.
 Code examples and exercises will be written in Scala, so previous experience with Scala is required.
 Experience with HTML and JavaScript is also a prerequisite.

+_This is a 1-day course, to be given on Friday, July 27th._